PriyeshPandey2000/whisper-stt/apps/whispering/README.md

    - External services like OpenAI, Groq, or ElevenLabs (with your own API keys)
    - A local transcription service such as Speaches, which keeps everything on-device

-3. **Transformation Service (Optional)**: Whispering includes configurable transformation settings that allow you to pipe transcription output into custom transformation flows.
+3. **Transformation Service (Optional)**: NoteFlux includes configurable transformation settings that allow you to pipe transcription output into custom transformation flows.
 These flows can leverage:
    - External Large Language Models (LLMs) like OpenAI's GPT-4, Anthropic's Claude, Google's Gemini, or Groq's Llama models
    - Hosted LLMs within your custom workflows for advanced text processing
    - Simple find-and-replace operations for basic text modifications